tocalabs/toca-docs/src/projects/automation/datastores/tables/column.md

 The text users will see as the header of the column.

 ### Name
 Autopopulated by default by the sanitized string in `Label`.
-The name cannot have spaces or special characters (replaced with underscores) and must start with a lowercase letter.
+The name cannot have spaces or special characters (replaced with underscores) and must start with a lowercase letter or underscore.

 Names are the values used in queries, not the lables, so it's essential these names make sense.